-Employers must ensure the health of their staff isn’t compromised in the post-Christmas return to the office
+Employers must ensure the health of their staff isn’t compromised in the post-Christmas era

-If you have a job that involves a lot of sitting, there are several ways you can lower your risk of early death, according to Keith Diaz, PhD, assistant professor of behavioural medicine at Columbia University Vagelos College of Physicians and Surgeons.
+If you have a job that involves a lot of sitting down, there are several ways you can lower your risk of early death, according to Keith Diaz, PhD, assistant professor of behavioural medicine at Columbia University Vagelos College of Physicians and Surgeons.

 In particular, it involves moving more often, for as long as you want and as your ability allows -- whether that means taking an hour-long high-intensity spin class or choosing lower-intensity activities, like walking.